rayringston/CPE-462/README.md

 Histogram equalization is technique used to improve the contrast of the image.
 This is a transformation that uses the probablity of a given intensity to compute a more spread out distribution of intensities.
 Since the pixel intensities will be less concentrated, the image will appear to have better contrast.
 Additionally, there is a miscellaneous tool called Plot Histogram, that allows you to compare the histograms of the original and edited images.

 ### Contrast Stretching
 Contrast stretching allows the user to create linear transformations over certain ranges of the image.
+Currently only supports 3 line segment transformations.
+However, more complex contrast stretching operations would be simple to implement.

 # Noise Testing Tools